carlos-emendes/Lung-Tumor-Segmentation/README.md

   ```bash
 python Evaluate.py
   ```
-Note: To load your trained weights, edit line 13 in Evaluate.py to point to your specific .ckpt file path.
+**Note**: To load your trained weights, edit line 13 in Evaluate.py to point to your specific .ckpt file path.

 ---